-In a historical context, the use of data in the workplace is part of the ongoing project of scientific management of work (Gregg, 2016).
-Like in the disciplinary techniques of Gilbreth and Gilbreth (1917), Roethlisberger and Dickson (1939), and Taylor (1903) in general, slow motion capture techniques are reproduced in the big data age, but with a commensurate increase in speed and a lack of direct intrusion; with an increase in overall intrusion, such as through work outside of the workplace in the form of expected use of email and other applications.
-Technological innovations in the workplace - such as sales-based ordering or inventory management prevalent in retail environments - are therefore used to determine the speed and character of labour (Gregg, 2016).
+Gregg (2016) contextualises the use of data in the workplace as part of the ongoing project of scientific management of work.
+Like in the disciplinary techniques of Gilbreth and Gilbreth (1917), Roethlisberger and Dickson (1939), and Taylorism (1903) in general, slow motion capture techniques are reproduced in the big data age, but with a commensurate increase in speed and a lack of direct intrusion (with an increase in overall intrusion, such as through work outside of the workplace in the form of expected use of email and other applications).
+Gregg (2016) sees technological innovations in the workplace - such as sales based ordering or inventory management prevalent in retail environments - being used to determine the speed and character of labour.
 This is materialised in workplace surveillance that blurs the boundary of public and private spheres (Dash, 2014).
-The use of technology to rid organisations of 'time theft' (Ehrenreich, 2010: 29) through surveillance has led to a situation where 75 per cent of all companies monitor usage of the internet at work (Ball, 2010).
-Further to this, the routine use of tracking technologies on employees, such as Amazon's monitoring of employee movement in warehouses (McClelland, 2012), and the firing of employees for a lack of 'hustle' (Head, 2014) are more severe extensions of the same observational logic.
+The use of technology to rid organisations of 'time theft' (Ehnenreich, 2010: 29) through surveillance has led to a situation where 75% of all companies monitor usage of the internet at work (Ball, 2010).
+A further development has been the routine use of tracking technologies on employees such as Amazon's monitoring of employee movement in warehouses (McClelland, 2012), and the firing of employees for a lack of 'hustle' (Head, 2014).
 Following from Deleuze (1992), in a post-Fordist environment, such as the big data-infused retail store, power is mobile and mobilised by technology.
 The aim of this technologically-infused surveillant workplace is efficiency, a situation that Rossiter (2014: 53) views as a nightmare combination of enterprise resource planning (ERP) and key performance indicators (KPIs) used to modulate the experience of the work world.
-The tracking of employees becomes an informatised sovereignty (Rossiter, 2014: 68) where 'code is king' and data are used to maximise the effectiveness of worker bodies.
+The tracking of employees becomes an informatised sovereignty (Rossiter, 2014: 68) where 'code is king' and data is used to maximise the effectiveness of worker bodies.
 With no delay between movement and data collection and processing, code means that there is always, and only, work.